ArgonDesign/alogic/doc/memories.md

 ### Example: FIFO with distributed memory

-As an example (<a href="http://afiddle.argondesign.com/?example=memories_example.alogic">fiddle here</a>),
-a fifo with a simple 32 entry deep, 8-bit wide distributed memory could be written in Alogic as:
+As an example , a fifo with a simple 32 entry deep, 8-bit wide distributed memory could be written in Alogic as:

 ```
 fsm dfifo {